We shouldn’t be jailing people for shouting at cyclists on pavements | John Rentoul

 When I say that I am a cyclist, I am a cyclist in London, which is not like most parts of the country.
 I gave up cycling many years ago because I felt it was too dangerous, but the segregated cycle lanes and junction improvements have transformed the city, making it feel so much safer than it used to be.
 I took up cycling again a few years ago, and since the lockdowns I haven’t looked back – apart from a mishap on the ice just before Christmas.

 So in London, it is easier to disapprove of cyclists on the pavement, because there is no need for them to be there.
 Not that they should be shouted or sworn at, in any case.
-But in the car-centric wilds of Cambridgeshire, anyone taking refuge from the tons of fast-moving steel should be regarded sympathetically, provided they are cycling carefully and sedately, as I assume Ward was.
+But in the car-centric wilds of Cambridgeshire, anyone taking refuge from the tonnes of fast-moving steel should be regarded sympathetically, provided they are cycling carefully and sedately, as I assume Ward was.

 So Grey was wrong to shout and gesticulate.
-If the object of her pavement rage had been a young pizza delivery rider on an electric bike, eyes fixed on a smartphone attached to handlebars, she might have had more justification.
-But even then, she shouldn’t go to jail for it.
+If the object of her pavement rage had been a young pizza-delivery rider on an electric bike, eyes fixed on a smartphone attached to the handlebars, she might have had more justification.
+But either way, she shouldn’t go to jail for it.

 The real issue here is the design of our road spaces.
-In too much of the country, there is no provision for safe cycle routes at all, and in many other parts, the provision consists of a few narrow cycle lanes painted on roads that are not quite wide enough to take motor traffic, cycles and pedestrians – in which case, in my view, it is the motor traffic that has to cede the most space.
+In too much of the country, there is no provision for safe cycle routes at all, and in many other parts, the provision consists of a few narrow cycle lanes painted on roads that are not quite wide enough to take motor traffic, cycles and pedestrians – in which case, in my view, it is the motor traffic that ought to cede the most space.

-Instead of sending Grey to jail, Cambridgeshire County Council should spend the money on building a Ward memorial cycle lane so that cyclists can feel safe travelling that part of the country.
+Instead of sending Grey to jail, Cambridgeshire County Council should spend the money on building a Ward memorial cycle lane so that cyclists can feel safe travelling in that part of the country.
 Instead of sending Grey to jail, we should be trying to turn the whole country into a kind of London, so that people can feel safe cycling, and so that pedestrians can feel safe from cyclists as well as from motor traffic.

 Join our commenting forum